jinyuan-jia/Certify_Topk/README.md

 We also ran the code and "result.txt" is the result file we obtained.

+Note that when we conducted the experiments, we used the pre-trained models from previous work which can be found in this address: https://github.com/locuslab/smoothing

 # Citation

 If you use this code, please cite the following paper: